Simonlee711/Simonlee711.github.io/_pages/about.md

 # Goals

 Some of my recent goals consist on becoming more well rounded and specialized in machine learning (supervised and unsupervised), and have the skills necessary to pursue data science orineted tasks.
 I also wanted to have a better understanding of the current biological research landscape by understanding the basics of life sciences.
-Primarily I have been studying about transcription factors, genetic engineering, epigenetics, just to name a few within my post-bacc coursework.
+Therefore I have been taking a variety of courses at EPFL that have all helped me work towards this goal.

 ---